Skip to main content

 Each time you engage with incidents via All Quiet, our integration for Slack sends an interactive message to your designated channels.
 This allows you to manage incidents seamlessly, mirroring the experience on our iOS, Android, and Web Apps, all without leaving Slack.

 For compliance reasons, only Users with rights in the All Quiet team(s) connected to the incident can interact with the Message.
+This also includes members of the incident integration root team, ensuring they can always interact even when the incident is assigned elsewhere.

 Slack is now integrated with All Quiet, simplifying incident management by consolidating notifications and actions in one place.